bartvbl/libShapeDescriptor/README.md

 #### Copy meshes to and from the GPU

-The src/utilities/copy directory contains a number of functions which can copy all relevant data structures to and from the GPU.
+All types for which variants exist in CPU and GPU memory can be copied to and from each respective memory using the `ShapeDescriptor::copyToCPU()` and `ShapeDescriptor::copyToGPU()` functions:

 ```c++
 // Load mesh